 In the past, there have been various campaigns to try and make it mandatory for rent payments to contribute toward tenants' credit scores.
 For example, the Creditworthiness Assessment Bill - launched by Big Issue founder Lord John Bird - gathered momentum in Parliament but ultimately stopped short of becoming law.

-Since then, several alternative solutions have emerged.
+However, rental payment data can now be added to your credit report through opt‑in services.
 The best-known is The Rental Exchange, a free initiative which is open to all private and social tenants.
 The Rental Exchange holds information about your rental payments.
-This information is passed on to credit score provider Experian which then updates the tenant's credit score.
+This information is passed on to credit score provider Experian which then updates the credit score.

 How can I build my credit score?